 Yes, this may be possible.
 The City is pursuing State legislation to fund a study of this potential alternative.

-Where can I find a clear list of projected I-90 ramp closures?
+Where can I find a clear list of projected I-90 ramp closures and restrictions?

 That list can be viewed here.

 Where can I find maps/images of projected ramp closures?

 The major changes to Town Center ramps are depicted here.

 Where can I find a list of the I-90 Access Alternatives that were studied?

 The November 2016 version of that document is in the document archive.
 This explores the various ways that Island drivers could access and use I-90, with and without westbound SOV on-ramp access at Island Crest Way.